mlionl/Laboratory-Orange-Detection/README.md

 ## *Model*

 Detectron2 is Facebook AI Research's next generation library that provides state-of-the-art detection and segmentation algorithms.
 We can find all resources of Detectron2 at https://github.com/facebookresearch/detectron2/blob/master/MODEL_ZOO.md.
 In this project I implemented an COCO-Detection/faster_rcnn_R_50_FPN_3x model.
-The election of the model was based on the architecture and the ratio train time, inference time and BOX AP.
+The election of the model was based on the architecture, labeling mode and format,the ratio train time, inference time and BOX AP.